Objectives of the service

 Data from high resolution radar (COSMO-SkyMed) and optical (DigitalGlobe constellation) satellites is used in the generation of situational awareness layers for Search and Rescue operations:

-Data from radar satellites is used in the generation of structural health information layers for Search and Rescue operations:
+Data from radar satellites is used in the generation of structural health information layers:

-Monitoring asset structural health – S-SHM uses high-resolution satellite derived SAR imagery from the COSMO-SkyMed constellation to measure the movement of assets at millimetre scale.
+S-SHM (Satellite-Structural Health Monitoring) uses high-resolution satellite derived SAR imagery from the COSMO-SkyMed constellation to measure the movement of assets at millimetre scale.

 The current kick-starter project is now complete.
-The positive user feedback and established business case has provided confidence to proceed with developing a prototype service.
-A decision will be made whether to go straight to market or pursue further funding via ESA Business Applications for developing a demonstration project.
+The positive user feedback and established business case has provided confidence to proceed with developing a prototype service and go to market.